Kushiro Marsh 釧路湿原

-Home to 600 species of plants, it was the first Japanese marshland registered under the Ramsar Convention
+Home to 700 species of plants, it was the first Japanese marshland registered under the Ramsar Convention

 The Kushiro River originates from Lake Kussharo and slowly snakes south through the marshes for over 150 kilometers

-A big draw for birdwatchers, Kushiro Marsh and its surroundings are the only places you can see the magnificent tancho, Japan's rare and enchanting red-crowned cranes.
+A big draw for birdwatchers, Kushiro Marsh and its surroundings are one of the few places you can see the magnificent tancho, Japan's rare and enchanting red-crowned cranes.
 You can usually spot them casually feeding in roadside fields all around the wetlands, but there are several feeding sites during winter which the birds visit in large numbers.
 Try the Tsurui-Ito sanctuary or a view of the sleeping cranes shrouded in morning mist at Otowa Bridge, and keep an eye out for Steller's sea eagles in the winter, and Latham's snipes in the summer.

 Perhaps your best way to get close to nature is by taking a canoe ride on Lake Toro.
-Choose from a variety of tours at the TORO Nature Center.
+Choose from a variety of tours at the Toro Nature Center.

 If you are feeling hungry, look for a secluded cafe hiding in the hills and valleys surrounding the marshes.
 Try Aurora Farm Village near Shibecha for a cozy meal around the hearth and a truly wild onsen in the forest, or Heart'n Tree Restaurant for original homemade dishes.
-Alternatively, head for Kushiro City to savor some of the freshest fish in Hokkaido at Kushiro Fishermen's Wharf and Washou Ichiba Fish Market.
+Alternatively, head for Kushiro City to savor some of the freshest fish in Eastern Hokkaido at Kushiro Fishermen's Wharf and Washou Ichiba Fish Market.